 Hypertension (High Blood Pressure)

-Hypertension, also called high blood pressure, affects about one in three U.S. adults.
+Hypertension, also called high blood pressure, affects almost half of U.S. adults.
 Over time, it can damage the heart, blood vessels, kidneys, and other parts of the body.
 Complications can include heart attacks, heart failure, stroke, and chronic kidney disease.
 High blood pressure is managed with lifestyle changes including healthy eating, being physically active, maintaining a healthy weight, limiting alcohol intake, and managing and coping with stress.
 If lifestyle changes alone don’t lower blood pressure enough, medicines may be used to treat the disease.

-- Mind and body practices are generally safe for healthy people if properly performed by a qualified practitioner or taught by a well-trained instructor.
-However, some practices may not be appropriate for people with health conditions.
+Complementary health approaches, such as tai chi and yoga, are generally safe for healthy people if properly performed by a qualified practitioner or taught by a well-trained instructor.
+However, some approaches may not be appropriate for people with health conditions.
 For example, people with high blood pressure may need to modify or avoid some yoga poses.
-If you have high blood pressure, talk with your health care provider and your complementary health practitioner or instructor if you’re considering a mind and body practice.
+If you have high blood pressure, talk with your health care provider and your complementary health practitioner or instructor if you’re considering a complementary health approach.

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.

 NCCIH has provided this material for your information.
 It is not intended to substitute for the medical expertise and advice of your health care provider(s).
 We encourage you to discuss any decisions about treatment or care with your health care provider.
 The mention of any product, service, or therapy is not an endorsement by NCCIH.